Leo3418/leo3418.github.io/collections/_posts/en/2020-05-15-gta-v-steam-epic-games.md

 ---
 {% include img-path.liquid %}

+## Updates

+### {{ "2020-08-13" | date: site.data.l10n.date_format }}

+The method described in this article has been verified to be still working for the *Los Santos Summer Special* update (GTA Title Update 1.51) released on
+{{ "2020-08-11" | date: site.data.l10n.date_format }}.

+If you have been already using this method to share GTA V game files between Steam and Epic Games, then please perform the following steps for the new
+update:

+1. Update GTA V from one game platform (either Steam or Epic Games).
+We will denote this platform as *Platform A*.

+2. Copy `GTA5.exe` and `PlayGTAV.exe` under the game's installation path to somewhere else, and clearly label them as game files downloaded from *Platform A*.

+3. Next, update GTA V from the other platform, which will be denoted as *Platform B*.

+4. Again, copy `GTA5.exe` and `PlayGTAV.exe` under the game's installation path to somewhere else, but label them as game files downloaded from *Platform B* this time.

+Now, you should be able to launch GTA V and switch between Steam and Epic Games back and forth as before.

+---

 After Epic Games announced that it would give away free copies of GTA V for a week, many people started to claim this gift on that game platform.
 Even some existing GTA V players who have already purchased the game on Steam had decided